Tom-254/alx-low_level_programming/0x0B-malloc_free/README.md

 - 3-alloc_grid.c ==>	 returns a pointer to a 2 dimensional array of integers.
 - 2-str_concat.c ==>	 concatenates two strings.
 - 1-strdup.c ==>	 returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.
+- 0-create_array.c ==>	 that creates an array of chars, and initializes it with a specific char.